 Humm was inducted into the Words Unlimited Hall of Fame in February 2013.
 Founded in 1945, Words Unlimited is Rhode Island's organization of sportswriters, sportscasters and sports publicists, that honors those individuals who make extraordinary contributions to the state's sports scene.

 In 2010, Humm worked as the moderator for all press conferences at the NCAA Division I Men's Basketball First and Second Round games played at Providence.
 He moderated 24 press conferences in four days, including pre-game and post-game press conferences.

-Humm also served as the moderator for the 2013 NCAA Division I Men's Ice Hockey East Regional first and second round games at the Dunkin Donuts Center in Providence.
+Humm also served as the moderator for the 2013 and 2015 NCAA Division I Men's Ice Hockey East Regional first and second round games at the Dunkin Donuts Center in Providence.

 In 2004, Humm was honored by the University with a Brown Appreciation Award for his work on the 125th Anniversary of Brown Football.
 He also won the Jay Barry '50 Service Award in 1990, and the Robert F. Hall '66 Recognition Award in 2003.

-Humm was the master of ceremonies for the Brown All-Sports Banquet for six years, and the Brown Athletics Senior Banquet for two years.
+Humm was the master of ceremonies for the Brown All-Sports Banquet for six years, and the Brown Athletics Senior Banquet for the last four years.
 He has also been the master of ceremonies and moderator and panel moderator for several Black Coaches Association/Fritz Pollard Award dinners honoring the Black Coaches Association Coach of the Year.

 A 1977 graduate of Hofstra University, Humm has held positions with both IBM and British Airways.
 As an undergraduate at Hofstra, he was editor-in-chief of Nexus, the University's yearbook, and a four-year member of the varsity golf team, the last two years as captain.